 The current estimates which are amongst the lowest in the time series suggest that based on recent years just over 5% of the wild smolts that go to sea from Irish rivers are surviving (i.e. 5 adults returning for every 100 smolts migrating).
 Survival rates from hatchery fish are usually lower than for wild fish.
-The decline in hatchery salmon survival has become less apparent in recent years.
-However, values are amongst the lowest in the time series.
+The decline in hatchery salmon survival has become more apparent since 2103 and recent values are the lowest in the time series.